 Can I Claim Compensation For Poor or Inadequate Lighting After an Accident?

-By Daniel Archer.
-Last Updated On 1st April 2022.
+By Stephen Hudson.
+Last Updated 28th April 2023.
 Whether you are at work, walking down the street or in a public space, inadequate, nonexistent, or poor lighting can sometimes seem like more of an annoyance than a danger.
 However, a lack of lighting can be a common cause of accidents such as slips, trips, and falls.
 These accidents can even result in serious injuries.

 It could be that your workplace has inadequate lighting for you to carry out your job, or that you had a fall in a public place like a shopping centre, library or leisure centre or on public transport.
 Wherever you were injured you could be entitled to make a claim for compensation if you can show that poor or inadequate lighting was to blame for your accident.